CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 ./scripts/getData.sh sampleData
 ```

-You can also download other seqeunce using the same script by using the name of the target sequence.
+You can also download any other seqeunce through this script.
+Just use the the name of the target sequence instead of the "sampleData".
 ```
 ./scripts/getData.sh 160422_ultimatum
 ```